-In accordance with the Archbishop's Decree of 10 November 2020 granting the faculty to administer the Sacrament of Confirmation to Parish Priests and Administrators of Parishes within the Archdiocese of Melbourne during this time of emergency, Confirmation celebrations may now take place in accordance with that Decree and the following guidelines for communal parish or school celebration of the Sacrament.
+In accordance with the Archbishop's Decree of 10 November 2020 granting the faculty to administer the Sacrament of Confirmation to Parish Priests and Administrators of Parishes within the Archdiocese of Melbourne during this time of emergency until 31 December 2020.
+Confirmation celebrations may now take place in accordance with that Decree and the following guidelines for communal parish or school celebration of the Sacrament.
 Delegation for the confirmation of single individuals is still to be requested from the Office of the Vicar General.
+Should an extension of the faculty be required, permission must be obtained through the Regional Bishop or Episcopal Vicar.